Leonardo-Luz/quicknotes.nvim/README.md

 **Features:**

-* Create and open notes quickly and easily in a specified directory.
+* Easy note creation and opening in a designated directory.
+* Integrated save and rename functionality.

 **Dependencies:**